gmusicproxy/gmusicproxy/README.md

 - some python libs: *gmusicapi*, *netifaces*, *pyxdg*, *eyed3*, *python-daemon*

 ### Installation
 The following instructions have a Debian/Ubuntu GNU/Linux system as reference: nevertheless they work on any other GNU/Linux system using the right substitute of `apt-get`.
-It should work on a Mac OS X system and it *could* even work on a Windows one.
+It is known to work also on Mac OS X and Windows systems.

 In order to build some dependencies, you need for sure a working building system: `sudo apt-get install build-essential python2.7-dev` .

-- The easiest way is to use the `pip` command to install the proxy with all the dependencies from PyPI and GitHub repositories:
+- The easiest way, but not suggested, is to use the `pip` command to install the proxy with all the dependencies from PyPI and GitHub repositories:

     - `sudo apt-get install python-pip`
     - get a copy of the sources using one of these methods: